 Businesses are big winners when it comes to remote workforces.
-On top of better morale, and reduced turnover rates, remote employees are roughly 25 percent more productive than their office colleagues.
+On top of better morale and reduced turnover rates, remote employees are roughly 25 percent more productive than their office colleagues.
 But there are drawbacks.

 The most significant challenge for a business with a remote workforce is the increased risk of a security breach when the technology is not implemented properly.
 We are talking about viruses and ransomware, hackers accessing private files, and deliberate corporate or state-sponsored espionage.

-However, these threats can be easily avoided with proper technology implementation and employee training.
-Here are a few suggestions to help a remote workforce be more secure:
+However, these threats can easily be avoided with proper technology implementation and employee training.
+Here are a few suggestions to help a remote workforce be more secure.

 When an employer allows its workforce to use personal devices, it is often called Bring Your Own Device (BYOD).
 Employees connect devices such as laptops, cell phones, and tablets to company resources such as a virtual private networks (VPN) or email accounts.
 Most companies train employees on acceptable use of these devices and connections, developing BYOD handbook policies.

 - These personal devices are quite often shared with several people who do not receive proper security training, creating a potential a risk.